New Study Released on How to Protect Gymnasts from Flame Retardants

 Walker's Gymnastics and Dance in Lowell Switches to Non-Flame Retardant Foam Pit Cubes

 If you own a gymnastic facility, you may not be aware that the foam pit cubes used to cushion gymnasts contain flame retardants.
 Unfortunately, studies have shown that gymnasts, especially children, can have high levels of these toxins in their bodies.

 Over a decade of research indicates that some flame retardants can harm the developing brain, have been linked to cancer as well as reproductive health issues, and several are considered endocrine disruptors (mimic hormones and disrupt the thyroid hormone system).
-Read a new study by the Centers for Disease Control and Prevention.
+Read the Centers for Disease Control and Prevention study.